Rail transport in Nigeria: Standard gauge lines

 In 2006, the government contracted with the China Civil Engineering Construction Corporation (CCECC) to build the Lagos–Kano Standard Gauge Railway.
 It was later decided to complete the project in segments due to a lack of funds.
 After many delays, the segment from Abuja to Kaduna (187 km) opened officially on 26 July 2016.
 The total cost was US$870 million.
-The line, which begins in Idu, 20 kilometers west of central Abuja, requires two hours of travel time for trains with a maximum speed of 100 km/h.
+The line, which begins in Idu, 20 km west of central Abuja, requires two hours of travel time for trains with a maximum speed of 100 km/h.
 In August 2020, NRC reported that about 50% of the revenue of its entire rail network (about 4,000 km) would be generated by the standard gauge Abuja–Kaduna line.
 Nigerians like to take the train between the capital Abuja and the next largest city Kaduna because the highway between the two cities is a constant target for muggers.
 A train journey is thus the safer alternative to a car for residents of both cities.

 The Warri–Itakpe Railway was begun in 1987 as Nigeria's first standard gauge railway, but was only completed in 2020 – after the Abuja–Kaduna line had already opened.
 The line was conceived as an industrial railway to supply the Ajaokuta Steel Mill with iron ore from Itakpe and metallurgical coal imported through the port of Warri.
 Although construction was originally planned to be completed in five years, sporadic funding stretched out the construction period over more than 30 years.
 In August 2017, the Minister of Transportation announced that the railway would be completed by the China Civil Engineering Construction Corporation and Julius Berger.
 On 29 September 2020, the Warri–Itakpe Railway was officially inaugurated by President Muhammadu Buhari in a virtual ceremony.
 Passenger trains have been running on the standard gauge line since October 2020 and freight trains since April 2021.
 Construction is underway on an extension to Abuja, where it will connect with the Abuja–Kaduna section of the Lagos–Kano Standard Gauge Railway.